Sorry, you need to enable JavaScript to visit this website.

 Governance

-Employment is very much part of social inclusion and thus unemployment can lead to at worst poverty and social exclusion.
-Therefore, the role of the Ministry of Economic Affairs and Employment must be taken into account in the when discussing social inclusion.
-For more information, visit Youth Wiki/Finland 3.
-Employment and Entrepreneurship.
+Employment forms an important dimension of social inclusion, and unemployment may, in the most severe cases, lead to poverty and social exclusion.
+The role of the Ministry of Economic Affairs and Employment is therefore central in this policy field.
+For more information, visit Youth Wiki/Finland 3 Employment and Entrepreneurship.
+Housing policy and the measures to eradicate homelessness belong to the responsibilities of the Ministry of the Environment

-The Ombudsman for Children reports to the government on the welfare of children and young people, and on the implementation of their rights.
-The Ombudsman conveys the opinions of young people to decision-makers.
-The opinions are recorded by surveys, reports and by personal meetings with young people and children (for example, young people with disabilities, young people who have arrived Finland without their families, young people with a Sámi or Roma background, and young people whose parents are in prison).
+The Ombudsman for Children reports to the Government on the welfare of children and young people and on the implementation of their rights.
+The Ombudsman also conveys the opinions of young people to decision-makers.
+These opinions are gathered by surveys, reports and direct meetings with children and young people, including, for example, young people with disabilities, young people who have arrived in Finland without their families, young people with a Sámi or Roma background, and young people whose parents are in prison.

-The Non-Discrimination Ombudsman advances equality in Finland.
-It is possible to turn to the Ombudsman if one has experienced or witnessed discrimination on the basis of age, ethnic or national origin, nationality, language, religion, belief, opinion, political activity, trade union activism, family connections, health, disability, sexual orientation, or other personal characteristics.
+The Non-Discrimination Ombudsman promotes equality in Finland.
+Individuals may contact the Ombudsman if they have experienced or witnessed discrimination based on age, ethnic or national origin, nationality, language, religion, belief, opinion, political activity, trade union activism, family connections, health, disability, sexual orientation, or other personal characteristics.

 Cross-sectoral cooperation

-According to the Youth Act, youth work and youth policy is implemented as cross-sectoral cooperation and as cooperation with young people, youth associations and other organisations doing youth work.
-The local authority has a coordinating body with representation from the local educational, social and health care, and youth administrations and from the labour and police administrations for the planning and implementation of cross-sectoral cooperation.
+On the legislative level, the Youth Act (1285/2016) (Nuorisolaki, in Finnish) states that youth work and youth policy are to be implemented through cross-sectoral cooperation and in cooperation with young people, youth associations, and other organisations focused on youth work.
+Local authorities have a coordinating body with representation from the local education, social and health care, youth, labour, and police authorities to plan and implement cross-sectoral cooperation.